juliafeec/tmdb/README.md

 	We care about the recall per class because in practice we want to add as many "correct" movie genres as possible to better label the movies.

 + **Hamming loss**:
+	It's the fraction of the wrong labels to the total number of labels.
 For multi-label problems, hamming loss is a good metrics to evaluate the performance of the model.

 + **Accuracy**:
+	Accuracy is not a good metric for multi-label classification problem.
+Because it's usually very hard to get a high score.